-Quebec ran an LIC/PACE pilot project in the small communities of Varennes, Verchères, and Plessisville between 2016 and 2017.
-The program was administered by the non-profit agency AQME (Association Québécoise pour la Maîtrise de l'Ēnergie) with Ēcohabitation providing technical support.
-The program had a minimum 20% improvement in energy efficiency target, which most homes were able to achieve, the average efficiency gain being 29%.
+Quebec has piloted PACE programs without having enabling legislation.
+The province's first pilot residential PACE program, Innovative Financing for Efficient Municipalities - Financement Innovateur des Municipalités Efficaces (FIME) - was offered in the small communities of Varennes.
+Verchères, and Plessisville between 2016 and 2017.
+The program was administered by the non-profit agency AQME (Association Québécoise pour la Maîtrise de l'Énergie) with Écohabitation providing technical support.
+The program had a minimum 20% energy efficiency improvement target, which most homes were able to achieve, the average efficiency gain being 29%.
 Average loan amounts for the 24 participating households were \$12,000 and the combined budget for all three communities was \$500,000.
 Because capital for the loans came from budget surpluses, the program was able to operate with loan terms of 1% interest for up to 20 years.
 Participants of the program were also required to apply for provincial retrofit incentive programs, with average subsidies reaching \$4,600.
 The small size of the pilot program meant that the administrators did not seek mortgage lender approval and operated the program without provincial LIC enabling legislation.